MattKD/kame-blog/README.md

-# spring-boot-blog
+# spring-react-blog
-Example Rest backend for a simple blog app made with Spring Boot
+Small blog app written in Spring Boot for the Rest backend, and React for the frontend.